Financial Strategy

 How to avoid it:

-- Build up a cash reserve during peak seasons to cover expenses during slower months.
+• Build up a cash reserve during peak seasons so you can cover expenses when things are slower.

 8. Overestimating Revenue